General Academic Requirements

 Academic Code Violations

 Brown strives to sustain a learning environment that supports individual exploration.
 Central to this effort are the four primary Principles of the Brown University Community: individual integrity, respect for others, respect for University resources, and respect for the values of teaching, learning and scholarship.
 Our community believes that adherence to these principles supports the overall academic mission of the University.
-Violations of these principles will be handled through the procedures governing the Academic Code and the Non-Academic Disciplinary Procedures.
+Violations of these principles will be handled through the procedures governing the Academic Code and the Code of Student Conduct.
 These procedures are designed to address behaviors that impede the educational activity of the University or that infringe upon the rights of others.